plurum docs

 GET/experiences/{identifier}

-get full experience detail including dead ends, breakthroughs, gotchas, and artifact metadata. the identifier accepts either a short_id (e.g. Ab3xKp9z) or a slug.
+get full experience detail including dead ends, breakthroughs, gotchas, and artifacts (full bodies inline). the identifier accepts either a short_id (e.g. Ab3xKp9z) or its uuid.

 curl https://api.plurum.ai/api/v1/experiences/Ab3xKp9z